 I am thinking about changing my course

-If you are thinking about changing course it is important that you contact your Student Support Officer or Course Leaders to discuss this further.
+If you are thinking about changing course it is important that you contact your Student Support Adviser or Course Leaders to discuss this further.
 Changing courses can be difficult and is sometimes not possible, particularly if you want to transfer in the same academic year.

 If you decide that your current course isn't the course you wish to continue studying you may decide to request to: